-1. The voice of free grace

-Cries, escape to the mountain,

-For Adam's lost race,

-Christ has opened a fountain,

-For sin and transgression

-And every pollution,

-The blood it flows freely

-In streams of salvation.
+1. THE voice of free grace Cries, escape to the mountain, For Adam's lost race, Christ has opened a fountain, For sin and transgression And every pollution, The blood it flows freely In streams of salvation.

-Hallelujah to the Lamb, Who purchased our pardon, We'll praise him again, When wepass over Jordan.
+Hallelujah to the Lamb, Who purchased our pardon, We'll praise him again, When we pass over Jordan.

-2. This fountain so clear, In which all may find pardon, From Jesus' side flows In plenteous redemption: Though your sins they were raised As high as a mountain,

-As high as a mountain, The blood it flows freely From Jesus the fountain.
-Hallelujah, &c.

-- 3. O Jesus! ride on,

-Thy kingdom is glorious,

-Over sin. death and hell

-Thou wilt make us victorious,

-Thy name shall be praised

-In the great congregation,

-And saints shall delight
+- This fountain so clear, In which all may find pardon, From Jesus' side flows In plenteous redemption: Though your sins they wcre raised As high as a mountain, The blood it flows freely From Jesus the fountain.
+Hallelujah, &c. - 3.
+O Jesus ! ride on, Thy kingdom is glorious, Over sin, death and hell Thou wilt make us victorious, Thy name shall be praised In the great congregation, And saints shall delight Ascribing salvation.
+Hallelujah, &c. - 4.
+When on Zion we stand, Having gain'd the blest shore, With our harps in our hands We will praise him evermore, We will range the blest fields On the banks of the river, And sing hallelujahs For ever and ever.

-Ascribing salvation.

-Halletujah, &c.

-- 4. When on Zion we stand,

-Having gain'd the blest shore,

-With our harps in our hands

-We will praise him evermore,

-We will range the blest fields

-On the bauks of the river,

-And sing hallelujahs

-For ever and ever.

 Hallelujah, &c.